Michael Downing died from cancer on February 9, 2021. He was 62 years old. Read the Boston Globe obituary here.

-Michael Downing grew up in the Berkshires, graduated from Harvard College, and spent a year on a fellowship in England.
+Michael grew up in the Berkshires, graduated from Harvard College, and spent a year on a fellowship in England.
 After that, he worked as a contributing editor for the Italian art monthly FMR, the science journal Oceanus, and Harvard Magazine.
-In addition to his books, he has written two plays, premiered by the Triangle Theater of Boston and San Francisco’s New Conservatory Theatre.
-His essays and reviews appear in the New York Times, Washington Post, Wall Street Journal, as well as Smithsonian, Huffington Post, and other online periodicals.
+In addition to his books, he wrote two plays, premiered by the Triangle Theater of Boston and San Francisco’s New Conservatory Theatre.
+His essays and reviews appeared in the New York Times, Washington Post, Wall Street Journal, as well as Smithsonian, Huffington Post, and other online periodicals.

-Michael teaches creative writing at Tufts University.
-He and Peter Bryant have lived together in Cambridge, Mass., for just about forever.
+Michael taught creative writing at Tufts University.
+He and his husband, Peter Bryant, lived in Cambridge, Massachusetts.